timtiemens/ClockInJava2/README.md

  * standard java directory layout (src/main, src/test, etc.)
  * remove onejar
  * remove instancer/antlr [instancer is in its own project now]
+ * wrote util.ResourceHelper [hopefully for the last time]

+####To Do
+ * Completely change license from GPL to LGPL - currently, util.ResourceHelper is the only file updated